-Melissa is a Ph.D. student in German Studies.
+Melissa Elliot is a Ph.D. candidate in German Studies, working as a Graduate Teaching Assistant.
 She obtained a B.A. with a double major in Vocal Performance and German in 2008 from Calvin College.
 In 2011, she received her M.A. in German Studies from Wayne State University in Detroit.
 During her Master’s program, she spent one year studying abroad at the Ludwig-Maximilians-Universität in Munich, Germany, which she considers one of the best years of her life.
-Her research interests include the role of music in German literature and film, Holocaust studies, gender studies and religion.
+Her dissertation focuses on the role of music in DEFA cinema as a means of expression in East Germany.
+She is also interested in how music functions in film adaptations of novels to comment upon and further interpret the source text.
+In Spring 2018, she taught a course on German cinema at Calvin College.
+Her article, "No Need for Words: The Role of Music in Volker Schlöndorff's Der junge Törleß" is forthcoming in Literature/Film Quarterly.
 In her free time, Melissa enjoys singing in the Calvin Alumni Choir, cooking, hiking, and traveling anywhere and everywhere.

-Kristin is currently a second-year MA student.
-With an undergraduate degree in Slavic Studies from the University of Jena, and work experience in the international studies office at Kettering University, she comes to MSU with a passion for intercultural communication and education, particularly in the context of refugee populations in Germany.
+Kristin Nahorodny is an MA student in the program.
+With an undergraduate degree in Slavic Studies from the University of Jena, and work experience in the international studies office at Kettering University, she brought to MSU a passion for intercultural communication and education, and is currently completing her master's project on a cultural integration curriculum for refugee populations in Germany.

-Theresa Schenker (2012) is Senior Lector and Language Program Director of German at Yale University (Diss.: "The Effects of a Virtual Exchange on Language Skills and Intercultural Competence").
+Theresa Schenker (2012) is Senior Lector and Language Program Director of German at Yale University.
+She is also currently co-editor of Die Unterrichtspraxis, the leading journal of German language and culture pedagogy in the US (Diss.: "The Effects of a Virtual Exchange on Language Skills and Intercultural Competence").

-Several of our recent MA students, including Kathryn Roche (2015), Adam Orange (2014), Scott Casey (2013), and Emily Thomas (2012), are teaching in a variety of school settings; others are pursuing advanced degrees at other institutions: Kate Schaller (2015) is currently pursuing a PhD in German Studies at Vanderbilt University; Matt Sherman (2011) is matriculated in the German PhD program at the University of Texas, Austin; Chad Bousley (2016) is pursuing an MA in TESOL at Michigan State; Dan Walter (2011) recently completed a PhD in Second Language Acquisition at Carnegie Mellon University and is currently teaching at Emory University's Oxford College.
+Several of our recent MA students, including Kathryn Roche (2015), Adam Orange (2014), Scott Casey (2013), and Emily Thomas (2012), are teaching in a variety of school settings; others are pursuing advanced degrees at other institutions: Kate Schaller (2015) is currently pursuing a PhD in German Studies at Vanderbilt University; Matt Sherman (2011) is matriculated in the German PhD program at the University of Texas, Austin; Chad Bousley (2016) has completed an MA in TESOL at Michigan State and is currently teaching in the Czech Republic; Dan Walter (2011) completed a PhD in Second Language Acquisition at Carnegie Mellon University and is currently teaching at Emory University's Oxford College.

 Yet others are employed in non-teaching positions in institutions of higher ed: Kelsey Fedewa (2014) is International Student Coordinator in the Office of International Programs at Kettering University; Kathryn Klimczak (2013) is Administrative Coordinator at Fraunhofer USA at Michigan State University.
 Kylia Kelley (2011) works as a translator for the auto industry in the Greater Detroit area.
 Following a stint as manager of Moosejaw Mountaineering in Boulder, CO, where she enjoyed serving many German tourist clients, Hanna O'Neill (2013) currently works as a buyer for Moosejaw at the corporate level in Madison Heights, MI.